JazmineMT/ContentGuide/02-voice-and-tone.md

 ### Helpful

-Although we are subject matter experts of our product, we never want to use an I-know-better approach.
+Although we are subject-matter experts of our product, we never want to use an I-Know-Better approach.
 Always acknowledge a customer's issue and try to provide a solution to their problem.

 ````
 ✅  Unfortunately, Apple's sandbox environment is notoriously flaky -
     there are regular outages, and sometimes purchases can get hung up in their system.
     Most of the time, this error is due to sandbox downtime,
-    but you can read about all the causes for this error in our guide on error handling
+    but you can read about all of the causes for this error in our guide on error handling
     here: https://docs.revenuecat.com/docs/errors#--store_problem.

     To clarify, there's nothing you as a developer or RevenueCat